 A tall and muscular man, Chikelu says the memory of the attack haunts him whenever he's out in public.

 "I have gotten used to this feeling ...
-If I notice anything, I am always ready to run," he said, sitting by Kiev's main avenue, which within days will turn into a fan zone with big screens, packed with people from all over Europe as the soccer tournament, co-hosted by Ukraine and Poland, kicks off.
+If I notice anything, I am always ready to run," he said, sitting by Kiev's main avenue, which within days will turn into a fan zone with big screens, packed with people from all over Europe as the football tournament, co-hosted by Ukraine and Poland, kicks off.

 With a week to go until the tournament, Ukraine has been rocked by accusations of rampant racism.
-A British documentary showed thugs in one of the Euro 2012 host cities violently beating dark-skinned supporters of the same team during a domestic league match.
-And former England player Sol Campbell warned fans to stay at home or risk coming back in a coffin.
+A British documentary showed thugs in one the Euro 2012 host cities violently beating dark-skinned supporters of the same team during a domestic league match.
+And former England footballer Sol Campbell warned fans to stay at home or risk coming back in a coffin.